 - Accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC)

 Thousands of New Job Opportunities Every Year

 SEG’s National Career Services Department has developed a worldwide network of thousands of employers, which generates an average of more than 5,000 new job opportunities for SEG graduates each year!

 Of course, your success ultimately depends on you.
-The Baltimore School of Massage York Campus cannot guarantee employment or salary.
+The Nevada School of Massage Therapy cannot guarantee employment or salary.
 But our career services assistance starts when you are a student and does not stop even after you graduate.
 From your first job to your last in the industry – whether you need help tomorrow or ten years from now – we’re here to help you succeed.

 - Professional Massage Therapy Program

 Center for Natural Wellness School of Massage Therapy